albar965/littlenavmap-manual/src/en/TUTORIALVFR.rst

 -  Right-click on the center of one of the green ramp parking spots (11 is used here).
 -  Choose
-   ``Select Airport Meythet (LFLP) / Parking 11 as Flight Plan Departure``
+   ``Select Airport Meythet (LFLP) / Parking 11 as Departure``
-   |Select Airport / Parking as Flight Plan Departure| in the context
+   |Select Airport / Parking as Flight Plan Departure| (:ref:`set-as-flight-plan-departure`) in the context
    menu.

+The airport layout and parking spot will be different depending on used simulator.

 |Meythet (LFLP) Parking|